 3. Lack of Sleep

 I know what it’s like trying to shut down an anxious mind at night.
 As I type this, I am currently struggling at work because I stayed up almost the whole night.
 (I work 5a-5p by the way) I even started cleaning and decluttering things at 2:30 am.
 Ridiculous right?
 I know.
-And I definitely know that’s one thing for sure that fuels my anxiety because right now I’m paying for it.
+And I know that’s one thing for sure that fuels my anxiety because right now I’m paying for it.

 But if you have the opportunity to sleep, please do it.
 Don’t overwork yourself for anything.
 Give your body what it needs – sleep.